Call toll free number or chat online. Our local experts are happy to talk to you.

 Keep in mind, it takes between 2-3 hours to drive to the top of volcano, depending on where you are staying on Maui, so allow a generous amount of time to drive across from your hotel/resort.
 It might require you to leave your resort around 3am.

-No reservations required at any time other than sunrise so it’s also awesome to going during the day with the sun directly overhead or to view sunset or even stay later into the evening to view the stars.
+No reservations required at any time other than sunrise.
+In fact, midday with the sun directly overhead is better for photographs or time your visit around sunset and stay even stay later into the evening to view the stars.

 No, this one tour covers all of your sightseeing tour on Maui.
 There is no need to purchase anything else.
 For best value – this one tour contains everything.